1165 København K

 Tlf: 35 32 28 98 (mon-thurs)

-Local students share their favourite spots in Copenhagen with the University Post, neighbourhood-by-neighbourhood
+Local students have shared their favourite spots in Copenhagen with the University Post, neighbourhood-by-neighbourhood

-The centre of Copenhagen is called ‘Indre By’ or inner city.
-The place where you will find most tourists.
+The centre of Copenhagen is called ‘Indre By’ or inner city and is the place where you will find most tourists.
 It is famous for the shopping street, Strøget, filled with designer shops, boutiques, cafes and tourist traps.

 Then there is the royal residency Amalienborg.
 Besides watching how the Queen’s palace looks from the outside, you can see the Danish Royal Lifeguards with their big bearskin hats standing at their red sentry boxes guarding the palace.
-In the inner city, you can also find the Danish Parliament, the Prime Minister’s office and the Supreme Court at Christiansborg.
+In the inner city, you can also find the Danish Parliament, the Prime Minister’s office and the parliament buildings at Christiansborg.

 When the sun goes down, the inner city is still filled with life.
 Bars, restaurants and night clubs can be found in the area.
 The inner city is filled with, shops, offices and other businesses.

-Housing prices are expensive, so besides the Queen, most Copenhageners live in other neighborhoods.
+Housing prices are expensive, so besides the Queen, most Copenhageners live in other neighbourhoods.

 Technically, it is still a part of the inner city, but because it is surrounded by water, this part has gained its own personality.
 Christianshavn is probably most known for the so-called free town of Christiania.
 The former military grounds were overtaken by hippies in the 1970’s and turned into a town in the city with its own laws and regulations.
 Christiania is filled with self-made houses, creative workshops, concert halls, and bars.